Windows 10 upgrade from Windows 7

 Windows 10 End of Life

 Microsoft has announced that Windows 10 will be “end of life” on 14 October 2025.
 Older machines running Windows 10 won’t be upgradable to Windows 11 because the hardware is not compatible.
 This will mean vast numbers of computers will be scrapped, which is an environmental disaster.
-This “mass extinction event” will leave users with for main options.
+This “mass extinction event” will leave users with four main options.

 • Put up with a machine that repeatedly complains it’s out of support and becomes increasingly difficult to support.
 This option invalidates Cyber Essentials certification.